 According to Healthline, the most common skin changes during pregnancy include:

-- Acne: thanks, hormones are raging and changing, which can throw you off balance.
+- Acne: During pregnancy, your hormones are raging and changing, which can throw off your skin's balance.

 Also, if you are someone who already has a skin issue like rosacea, psoriasis or eczema, you could experience fewer symptoms — or more.
 It all depends on how your unique chemical makeup reacts to pregnancy.